Carlos Santos Boots Review – (8866) Lace-Up Boots In Coimbra Patina

 Taking all of this into account, as well as the price a 9/10 is well worth it.

 Carlos Santos Boots Review – What Is The Price?

 The boots cost approximately 419 € through the official Carlos Santos website.
 You can also find them through other retailers for less which is very interesting.
-Here is a small list of shops that I have seen in Europe:
+Availability has been also affected by the fact that Skoaktiebolaget has stopped selling Carlos Santos Shoes.

 Reminder: If you order through the Patina Service, you will have to wait from 2-5 weeks depending on the season for customization.

 How To Wear Them?

 This is a little bonus section I thought about while writing, since many are uncertain about how to style these.
 Let’s start with the basics.
 These are definitely less formal shoes, which means they will be great for wear with denim and chinos.
 Blue, beige, khaki, dark green and grey goes great.